 These methods produce output of several standard types: a dump of the full state of the simulation (including all segregating mutations, but not fixed mutations), a list of fixed mutations, or a summary of information about particular mutations.
-This output can go to SLiM's standard output stream (if NULL is passed for the file path, which is the default if no path is supplied), or it can go to a file.
+This output can go to SLiM's standard output stream (with a filePath of NULL) or to a file.